swyxio/ai-notes/Monthly Notes/Jan 2024 notes.md

 	- but honestly I'm most excited about the efficiency. there's too little work on making pretraining possible at GPU-poor scale. so I was very happy to see HDiT could succeed at small-scale tasks within the resources I had at home (you can get nice oxford flowers samples at 256x256px with half an hour on a 4090).
 I think with models that are better fits for the problem, perhaps we can get good results with smaller models. and I'd like to see big tech go that direction too!\
 - Google [Lumiere](https://lumiere-video.github.io/): A Space-Time Diffusion Model for Realistic Video Generation
 	- yannic kilcher did nice breakdown
+- [Long-Context Monarch Mixer models](https://twitter.com/realDanFu/status/1745507410662580388) - new releases of M2-BERT up to 32K context length, as well as embedding versions fine-tuned for long-context retrieval.
+	- also some good explanation of why MultipleNegativesRankingLoss is very dependent on the batch size.
+If your batch is too small, you don’t get enough negative samples, and you get a bad embedding geometry.
+	- This poses a problem for training long-context retrieval models – when you’re fine-tuning on long documents, you are limited in batch size due to GPU memory limits (more tokens -> more memory).
+	- For context, we typically want batches of size 32 or greater with the contrastive loss – but we’re limited to size 1 at sequence length 32K.
 - [DeepMind AlphaGeometry](https://deepmind.google/discover/blog/alphageometry-an-olympiad-level-ai-system-for-geometry/?utm_source=twitter&utm_medium=social):  an AI system that solves Olympiad geometry problems at a level approaching a human gold-medalist.
 It was trained solely on 100 million synthetic data examples and marks a breakthrough for AI in mathematical reasoning.
 	- In a benchmarking test of 30 Olympiad geometry problems, AlphaGeometry solved 25 within the standard Olympiad time limit.
 For comparison, the previous state-of-the-art system solved 10 of these geometry problems, and the average human gold medalist solved 25.9 problems.
 	- Published in Nature.
 	- 51days from the [$10m IMO Gold prize](https://x.com/8teAPi/status/1747708708732510653?s=20)
+- [Adept Fuyu-Heavy](https://www.adept.ai/blog/adept-fuyu-heavy) - "Fuyu-Heavy is the world’s third-most-capable multimodal model, behind only GPT4-V and Gemini Ultra, which are 10-20 times bigger."

 ## datasets